bryansbizaar/queen-bee/LOCAL-CI-SETUP.md

 ### **If Tests Fail in GitHub Actions:**
 1. Check the Actions tab for details
-2. Run the same tests locally
+2. Run the same tests locally: `npm test`
 3. Fix issues and push again

 ### **If You Want to Skip CI:**